What personal information do we collect?

 How do we use your personal information?

 Our primary purpose is to support medical research by raising money and awarding grants.
-As part of this, we may use your personal information to contact you about our fundraising appeals, to thank you for your donations or to keep you up to date with our activities.
+As part of this, we may use your personal information to contact you about our fundraising appeals, to thank you for your donations or to keep you up to date with our events, activities or volunteering opportunities.

 Disclosure of personal information